guybedford/es-module-shims/README.md

 ### JSON Modules

-> Stability: WhatWG Standard, Single Browser Implementer
+> Stability: WhatWG Standard, Stable, Multiple Browser Implementers

+JSON modules are now enabled by default in ES Module Shims with 85% browser support for native where the polyfill won't engage at all.

 In shim mode, JSON modules are always supported.
-In polyfill mode, JSON modules require the `polyfillEnable: ['json-modules']` [init option](#polyfill-enable-option).

-JSON Modules are currently supported in Chrome when using them via an import assertion:
+JSON Modules are supported in Chrome and Safari when using them via an import assertion:

 ```html
 <script type="module">